 Prevention and management

-The treatment and management of cancers depends on the type of cancer, but can include a combination of chemotherapy, radiotherapy, surgery, immunotherapy, and hormone therapy [24363].
+The treatment and management of cancers depends on the type of cancer, but can include a combination of chemotherapy, radiotherapy, surgery, immunotherapy and hormone therapy [44296].
+For Aboriginal and Torres Strait Islander people, culture and family connections play an important role in the cancer treatment process [39509].

 References